Feyenoord: Media

 Since 2000 Feyenoord has had its own television programme, shown weekly on SBS6.
 The show features interviews with players and other team members as well as documentaries about the team.
 As of the 2006–07 season Feyenoord launched its own Feyenoord TV project on their website with daily news and reports that tells everything about the club.

-In 1993 Feyenoord introduced their own newspaper, the Feyenoord Krant, the only Dutch club to do so.
+In 1993, Feyenoord introduced their own newspaper, the Feyenoord Krant, the only Dutch club to do so.
 The newspaper is published fortnightly, with a print run of 25,000.
 Extra editions are published to coincide with European matches.
 Inside the newspaper news, background information, interviews, reports and columns by Feyenoord related figures can be found.

 Feyenoord were one of the latest Dutch teams to open their own official website on 21 May 2001.

 The site is available in Dutch and English, plus other languages depending upon the nationalities of the club's high-profile players.
 As of 2007, Japanese and Korean editions are available due to the popularity of Shinji Ono and Song Chong-Gug in their home countries.
-Since 2004 Feyenoord have shared a website 2 teams 1 goal with UNICEF as part of Feyenoord's children's welfare project in Ghana.
+Since 2004, Feyenoord have shared a website 2 teams 1 goal with UNICEF as part of Feyenoord's children's welfare project in Ghana.
 To mark Feyenoord's centenary another site was launched in January 2007 to publicise events related to the occasion.
 Feyenoord also opened official Live.com and YouTube pages in 2006.

 Feyenoord also offer the option to follow the club with news and statistics on cell phones or email.
 For each and every home match a daily program magazine is created and children who are members of the Kameraadjes also receive a magazine.
 At the beginning of the season Feyenoord produce a new presentation magazine, while at the end of the season a Feyenoord yearbook is created.

+In January 2024, Feyenoord launched its own streaming service named Feyenoord One.
+The streaming service provides exclusive documentaries, video series, replays of historical matches and livestreams of select youth academy matches.